morsimha/icash-supermarket/README.md

 - Shows count of unique customers across the network
 - Lists loyal customers (customers with 3+ purchases)
 - Displays top 3 best-selling products (handles ties)

+## Usage

+After starting the development server:
+- Open your browser and go to the local address (e.g., http://localhost:8080).
+- Open `ui/index.html` in your browser
+- Explore the main features:
+  - Browse and search for apartments
+  - View detailed apartment cards with ratings, images, and advice
+  - Use interactive tools like the Apartment Designer and games
+  - (If authentication is enabled) Sign up or log in to save favorites and leave reviews
+- No default login is required unless you enable authentication features.

 ## API Endpoints